Qualified Construction/Demolition Subcontractors

 Subcontractors must have a satisfactory performance record with no recent seriously deficient contract performance.
 Past failure to perform acceptably is strong evidence of non-responsibility.
 Failure to meet quality requirements is a significant factor in determining satisfactory performance.
 The Company may determine a subcontractor not qualified if the subcontractor has failed under previous contracts to meet quality standards, complete work on schedule, or otherwise failed to act responsibly or to meet or comply with other contractual obligations.

-5. For informational purposes only, submit a certificate from your workman’s compensation insurance carrier stating your current Experience Modification Rating (EMR).
+5.)
+Submit a certificate from your workman’s compensation insurance carrier stating your current Experience Modification Rating (EMR).

 Under normal circumstances, it is recommended that you allow at least 90 days for review of your submittal.
 Periods of high volume may require a longer review time.
 Submittals are reviewed in the order in which they are received.